-Many of the works noted by Dr. Khaleel as well other newer translations launched since 2005 are now available on the internet, and at the end of his piece we provide links to (just) three of the hundreds of websites which offer them in English and dozens of other languages.
-And by way of an example, to illustrate differences in translations, we take Surat al-Ikhlas – the 112th chapter of the Holy Qur’an which speaks of the fundamental concept of Tawheed (or the Unity of God) in Islam – and give its English translations by some authors listed by by Dr. Khaleel.
+Many of the works noted by Dr. Khaleel as well other newer translations launched since 2005 are now available on the internet, and at the end of his piece we provide links to (just) three of the hundreds of websites which offer translations in English and dozens of other languages.

 Readers and students of Islamic studies as well as scholars who utilize English translations either for personal enrichment or for their studies and research are invited to join in a dicussion about their preferred translations, and why.
 Please complete the LEAVE A COMMENT box at the bottom of this page.